Braathens SAFE Flight 239: Rescue

 By 18:30 a base of operations had been established at Solli and thirty people were searching for the aircraft.
 At that time, the crash site was outside the defined area of search.
 The operation was also made more difficult as peaks and high ground were prioritized, while the aircraft was in fact located on a wooded gentle slope.
 Because of the holiday season, people were on leave and it took time for the police to dispatch sufficient crew to carry out a proper search operation.
 At 19:00, the second base of operations was established at the farm at Rustand.
 Another thirty people were sent out to look for the wreckage and additional crew were called in.
 At 20:30 the police and air traffic control started to question if search area was correct and therefore decided to expand it.
 This placed the crash site just within the search perimeter.
 A second expansion of the sector took place at 22:00.
 By this time more than a thousand people, professionals and volunteers, were participating.

 The wreckage was found at 22:50 by a volunteer group, who had walked along the estimated route of the aircraft.
 Five minutes later crew from Sylling Red Cross Search and Rescue Corps arrived at the site.
-At this time the operations center was alerted of the find and JRCC SN was alerted at 23:07.
+At this time the operations center was alerted about the find and JRCC SN was alerted at 23:07.
 A helicopter was dispatched from Fornebu at 23:24 and landed at Solli at 23:41 to pick up a medical doctor.
 It continued to the crash site, guided by the car lights of the volunteer search crew.
 It picked up the badly wounded and used two trips to bring them to Solli, where they were sent by ambulance to hospital.
 Two more wounded were carried to ambulances which had driven to the site.
-The search and rescue operation was officially concluded at 23:59.
+The search and rescue operation officially concluded at 23:59.